jeffleon/Talenta365/README.md

   - Git
   - Node
   - Mysql

-you have to create a database with name 'talenta' with mysql then you need to create a .env file and add your credentials user and pasword of your mysql user
+you have to create a database with name 'talenta'
+  - CREATE DATABASE [IF NOT EXISTS] talenta;

+then in the root of the Library folder add a .env file inside of this file add to variables with your respectively data
+  - PASSWORD = "xxxxx"
+  - USER = "xxxxx"

 ## API rest
 Api rest for Manage Library page this page run in port 5000